id: y3mh3w

 Bamboo and briquettes

-Some years ago, I was on a working holiday with a Christian denomination in Hungary.
+A few years ago, I went on a working holiday with a Christian church group in Hungary.
 During this trip, we built chicken coops for the local residents.

-During this trip, I saw all the poverty and problems among these people.
-Slowly a love began to grow in my heart to want to help these people.
+During this trip, I witnessed all the poverty and hardships these people faced.
+Gradually, a desire to help them began to grow in my heart.

-After this experience, I went to live in Hungary myself for several years and lived among the Roma people.
+Following this experience, I went to live in Hungary for a few years and lived amongst the Roma.
 There I got to know the people and also their customs, rituals and manners.

-The biggest problems I saw were unemployment, drug addiction, alcohol addiction.
-From this comes prostitution, unwanted pregnancies, broken marriages, families destroyed.
-Children of divorced parents who have almost no food and therefore roam the streets and are exposed to all kinds of dangers mentally and physically.
+The biggest problems I saw were unemployment, drug addiction and alcoholism.
+This leads to prostitution, unwanted pregnancies, broken marriages and families torn apart.
+Children of divorced parents who have almost no food and, as a result, roam the streets and are exposed to all kinds of mental and physical dangers.

-The biggest problems take place in the neighbourhoods where the Roma live and you literally see the harrowing conditions.
+The most serious problems are found in the neighbourhoods where the Roma live, and you can literally see the harrowing conditions.

-I also saw how difficult it is for Roma youth specifically to be accepted.
+I also saw how difficult it is, particularly for Roma youths, to be accepted.
 Discrimination against this group within Hungarian culture is rife.
-Often, by not being given a chance, the youth choose the criminal path.
-They end up in criminal organisations that completely exploit them.
-It becomes a vicious circle with no solution for them, causing many to choose suicide.
+Often, young people, having been denied opportunities, turn to a life of crime.
+They end up in criminal organisations that exploit them completely.
+It becomes a vicious circle with no solution for them, leading many to choose suicide.

-The age at which many choose to leave life via suicide is between 20 and 30 years old.
+The age at which many choose to end their lives by suicide is between 20 and 30 years old.

-That is why it is so on my heart to build a church with community where Hope in Jesus may become an anchor.
-To form these communal gatherings with a church building, I need a start-up.
-Let's say a financial flow on which, guided by God, I can continue to work out the plan independently.
+That is why it is so close to my heart to build a church with a community where hope in Jesus can become an anchor.
+To establish these communal gatherings with a church building, I need a start-up fund.
+Let’s say a financial stream that, guided by God, will allow me to independently develop the plan further.

 The plan.

-Fortunately, the foundation owns a nice piece of agricultural land that can be expanded in the future.
+Fortunately, the foundation owns a lovely piece of agricultural land with potential for future expansion.

-To get started, we want to establish a farm on this land with cattle and small livestock.
-This could include cows, calves, pigs, goats, chickens, etc.
+To get started, we want to establish a farm on this land with livestock and small animals.
+This includes cows, calves, pigs, goats, chickens, etc.

-From this, products such as meat, milk, eggs, cheese will be produced for sale.
+This will yield products such as meat, milk, eggs and cheese for sale.

-The foundation wants to cultivate the farmland with bamboo plants.
-By cutting off the plants and processing the wood into briquettes, we can sell them into affordable firewood.
-Again, this will create jobs with which we can support the local population.
+The foundation intends to cultivate the farmland with bamboo plants.
+By harvesting the plants and processing the wood into briquettes, we can sell them as affordable firewood.
+This, too, creates jobs, enabling us to support the local population.

-By making this investment self-sustainable, we can strengthen the Gospel out of the profits.
+By making this investment self-sustaining, we can use the profits to strengthen the Gospel.

-Here we can then tell about the goodness of God and His Son Jesus.
-And His gift of Grace to them and us.
+Here we can then share the goodness of God and His Son Jesus.
+And His gift of Grace for them and for us.

-Here, then, everyone is welcome and a place is created from which the Gospel can do its work.
-By building a bridge between people and Gospel, this step is necessary.
-So that the people feel heard and we can assist them physically and spiritually.
+Everyone is therefore welcome here, and a place is created from which the Gospel can go out and do its work.
+By building a bridge between the local people and the Gospel, this step is necessary.
+So that people feel heard and we can begin to assist them physically and spiritually.

-Because I speak the language myself and work in the project, I can get close to the people.
-This gives me a great advantage in making contacts.
-These contacts are very important for the entrances of the local authorities to be able to go down all these roads.
+Because I speak the language myself and am involved in the project, I can get close to the people.
+This gives me a significant advantage in establishing contacts.
+These contacts are of great importance for gaining access to local authorities so that we can pursue all these avenues.

 The Mission.

-To explain my mission, I first want to tell you my story.
+To explain my mission, I would first like to tell you my story.

-My mission stems from my personal experience what I saw and had the opportunity to experience there.
-I saw people walking around there mentally wounded, aimless and jobless, not knowing how valuable they are and deserving of their own identity and opportunities.
+My mission stems from my personal experience of what I saw and was able to experience there.
+I saw people there who were spiritually wounded, wandering aimlessly and without work, unaware of how valuable they are and that they deserve their own identity with opportunities.

-That time did a lot for me and the Lord formed my heart into a deep love for the Roma.
+That time had a profound effect on me, and the Lord shaped my heart there into a deep love for the Roma.

-I prayed a lot during that time if I could be a link between God and the people there.
+During that time, I prayed a great deal, asking if I might be a link between God and the people there.

-What was I allowed to mean there?
-I asked God if He would teach me the language and He did so by letting me speak Hungarian within 3 weeks.
+What was I to do there?
+I asked God if He would teach me the language, and He did so by enabling me to speak Hungarian within three weeks.

-Within 5 weeks I was able to trade cows and horses with the locals.
+Within five weeks, I was able to trade in cows and horses with the local people.

-Slowly, evangelising came around the corner and I started telling people what Jesus had done for me.
+Gradually, evangelism came into the picture and I began telling people what Jesus had done for me.

-As time passed, my desire grew stronger and I came into contact with a somewhat elderly Hungarian man who held a small church service every Sunday.
+As time went on, my desire grew stronger and I came into contact with a somewhat older Hungarian man who held a small church service every Sunday.

-Unfortunately, he had to return abroad for work and this church meeting stopped.
-It was also difficult for him to sustain this financially due to too little income.
+Unfortunately, he had to return abroad for work and these church meetings came to an end.
+It was also difficult for him to keep this going financially due to a lack of income.

-My mission I have been given by God on my heart is to start building a church there for the local people to bring God's word.
-With the farm, I want to tap into as much finance as possible so that we can be self-sufficient.
+The mission God has placed on my heart is to build a church there for the local community so that we can share God’s word.
+Through the farm, I aim to generate as much funding as possible so that we can operate self-sufficiently.

-But before everything is up and running, we need a start-up capital to make the basic arrangements.
-We therefore hope that you will support us which will help lift this project off the ground.
+But before everything is up and running, we need start-up capital to provide the basic facilities.
+We therefore hope that you will support us so that this project can get off the ground.

 The Church.

-You must understand from me that in the villages there is a lot of rivalry among themselves.
-Big families making each other's lives miserable.
-That is why we want to build the church building not in a village but outside it so that no wrong influences can be exerted by the villagers themselves.
+You must understand that there is a great deal of rivalry between the villages.
+Large families who make life difficult for one another.
+That is why we do not wish to build the church within a village, but rather on the outskirts, so that no harmful influence can be exerted by the villagers themselves.

-It should be an independent building where everyone can and may go in freedom.
-On the contrary, it should be a free way to hold church services there but where weekday meetings, prayer groups, Bible study and a listening ear can also be offered.
+It must be an independent building where everyone is free to go.
+It must be a place where church services can be held, but also where weekday gatherings, prayer groups, Bible study and a listening ear can be offered.

-An opportunity will also be created for speakers from home and abroad to share the Good News of Jesus Christ.
+There will also be opportunities for speakers from home and abroad to share the good news of Jesus Christ.

 He who is the only way to salvation.

-The spiritual hunger for the Word of God is great within the Roma culture.
-Often these Roma people are excluded from the Hungarian churches and thus from the Good News that is meant for them as well.
+There is a great spiritual hunger for the Word of God within Roma culture.
+Often, this Roma population is excluded from Hungarian churches and thus also from the good news that is intended specifically for them.

-There is also often a lack of understanding between the Hungarian population and the Roma due to cultural and habitual differences.
-This leads to confusion and miscommunication, causing prejudice to prevail.
+Furthermore, there is often a lack of understanding between the Hungarian population and the Roma due to differences in culture and customs.
+This leads to confusion and miscommunication, allowing prejudices to take hold.

-This is where we, as a foundation, want to make a difference with our church, because we all deserve the opportunity to be the Body of Christ.
+As a foundation, we want to make a difference through our church, because we all deserve the opportunity to be part of the Body of Christ.

 We are a church with an open door for everyone who longs for Jesus and His Gospel.

-We do not discriminate and want to make an outstretched hand to the poor and rich.
+We make no distinctions and wish to extend a helping hand to both the poor and the rich.

-Therefore, we would like to propagate what Jesus teaches us, by looking after the poor and caring for widows and orphans, loving yourself and your neighbour.
+That is why we wish to share what Jesus teaches us: to look after the poor, care for widows and orphans, and to love yourself and your neighbour.

 The Farm

-As a foundation, we would like to give the young people a direction by building the farm together with them.
-This will give them a future perspective.
-They learn a trade and get more social interaction.
+As a foundation, we would like to give young people a sense of direction by building the farm together with them.
+This offers them prospects for the future.
+They learn a trade and develop better social skills.

-We want to build on those qualities by offering them work on the farm.
+We want to further develop these qualities by offering them work on the farm.

-Because there are many different activities, we can look for the opportunities that suit that person.
-One might think of helping with livestock or working in the vegetable garden.
+As there are many different tasks, we can look for opportunities that suit each individual.
+This might involve helping with livestock or working in the vegetable garden.

-Another is more technically inclined and will then be involved in machinery and its maintenance.
-Also taking care of animals by feeding them and cleaning stables.
-Also consider carpentry and maintenance of the buildings.
+Others may have a more technical inclination and will therefore be involved with the machinery and its maintenance.
+This also includes caring for animals by feeding them and cleaning the stables.
+Consider too carpentry work and the maintenance of the buildings.

-The produce we receive from the land and livestock we want to sell at the market and in local shops.
-We also want to establish a country shop in the future so that the fresh produce from the land can be offered for sale directly.
-In this too, we can offer employment opportunities such as sales staff.
+We want to sell the produce we receive from the land and livestock at the market and in local shops.
+In addition, we aim to set up a farm shop in the future so that fresh produce from the land can be offered for sale directly.
+Here too, we can offer employment opportunities, such as sales staff.

-As brand awareness among the local population increases and in the meantime the community church has been established, we can start giving the gospel work more direction alongside the farm.
+As brand awareness grows among the local population and, in the meantime, the community church has been established, we can give the gospel work more direction alongside the farm.

-It is a growth process that requires time, investment and development, both physical labour and Spiritual sowing in their hearts.
+It is a process of growth that requires time, investment and development, involving both physical labour and sowing the seed of the Spirit in their hearts.

-The farm will become a connection place where people may come to know God alongside labour.
-The love of Jesus bearing fruit
+The farm will become a place of connection where people can not only work but also come to know God.
+The love of Jesus that bears fruit

 Bamboo and briquettes

-The agricultural project will consist of planting bamboo.
-The giant bamboo that can reach a height of about 25 metres has a very good yield.
+The agricultural project will involve planting bamboo.
+The giant bamboo, which can reach a height of around 25 metres, is highly productive.

-I will not reach this height on the Hungarian soil but 15 metres is very realistic.
+It won’t reach that height on Hungarian soil, but 15 metres is very realistic.

-We want to cut these bamboo plants by machine.
+We intend to harvest these bamboo plants using machinery.

-We will grind the wood from the bamboo and use the residual product to make briquettes.
+We will grind the wood from the bamboo, allowing us to press the residual product into briquettes.

-The yield from 1 hectare of land will yield at least 15 tonnes per hectare.
+One hectare of land yields at least 15 tonnes per hectare.

-These briquettes are more environmentally friendly than the brown and steam coal currently used.
+These briquettes are more environmentally friendly than the brown coal and coal currently in use.

-In order to press the briquettes, the bamboo canes will be shredded and then compressed by a briquette press under great pressure into blocks of wood that we will then sell or give away to the poorest.
+To press the briquettes, the bamboo stalks will be shredded and then compressed under high pressure by a briquette press into wood blocks, which we will then sell or give away to the very poorest.

-We will also create workplaces in this process.
+We will also create jobs through this process.

 Financial overview